German language proficiency

 Universität Hamburg provides no preparatory German courses for prospective students.
 For German courses offered by other institutions in Hamburg, please visit the Hamburg course platform WISY (enter the desired language course level, e.g., B2).

 For information on preparatoy German language courses offered at German universities, please check the language and short courses database of the German Academic Exchange Service (DAAD).

 You can prepare for language exams even before your arrival in Hamburg.
 Many TestDaF centers worldwide offer a variety of preparatory courses, for example, the Goethe-Institut.

 German language exams at Universität Hamburg's language center

 Deutsche Sprachprüfung für den Hochschulzugang (DSH)

-You can find further information about the DSH exam at the website of the Language Center of the University of Hamburg (in German only).
+The dates of the DSH exams can be found on the website of the Language Center of Universität Hamburg (in German only).

 How to prepare